dayon3/lima.ag-clone/README.md

 yarn dev
 ```

-Visit the url `localhost:3000` to view the site.
+Visit the url `localhost:3000` on your browser to view the site.